 Many of us, start a new year by setting up some goals.
 Whether it is about losing weight or start your business or for that matter any other goal.
-We start with a great enthusiasm but within couple of weeks we either forget about those goals and get back into old styled routine OR simply give up.
+We start with great enthusiasm but within a couple of weeks we either forget about those goals and get back into old-styled routine OR simply give up.
 Next year we start over again and follow the same pattern and eventually year by year we continue to have same set of goals with no achievements.
-Setting up goals gives us something to endeavour and boosts our self-confidence every time we achieve them.
+Setting up goals gives us something to endeavor and boosts our self-confidence every time we achieve them.
 On the other hand, if we fail to accomplish them, it kind of leads us to a guilt of failing.
 Is it really difficult to achieve goals?

-I have observed some of the major reasons which obstructs us from reaching our goals.
+I have observed some of the major reasons which obstruct us from reaching our goals.

-Procrastination – We all do that, isn’t it?
+We all do that, isn’t it?
 We often snooze the alarm, give excuses and come up with several reasons for now taking actions.
-Whatever reason we choose for delaying the action, it only effects our chances of touching the finishing line at the end.
+Whatever reason we choose for delaying the action, it only affects our chances of touching the finishing line at the end.

 There is famous line that we often hear “When you want something, all the universe conspires in helping you to achieve it.”
 There is no such thing as over-night success; patience, discipline, consistency and a zeal so as to reach out to our goals and bring lasting changes.